 You should always specify a full path for every directory and file that you list in the FileSet.
-In addition, on Windows machines, you should always prefix the directory or filename with the drive specification in lower case (e.g. c:/xxx) using Unix directory name separators (forward slash).
+In addition, on Windows machines, you should always prefix the directory or filename with the drive specification (e.g. c:/xxx) using Unix directory name separators (forward slash).
+The drive letter itself can be upper or lower case (e.g. c:/xxx or C:/xxx).